zebular13/Hackster-Live-Metrics/README.md

 # Hackster-Live-Metrics
-Just some data on the Hackster Live program
+Just some data on the Hackster Live program.

 Simply paste the link into http://nbviewer.jupyter.org/ to view.